radavis/radavis.github.io/_drafts/writing-user-stories.md

 ## User Stories

-**User Stories** are a way for technical and non-technical people to communicate about Software Requirements.
+**User Stories** are a way for technical and non-technical people to communicate about **Software Requirements**.
 It gives the developer and the stakeholder a way to describe the desired functionality of an application, in a common language.

 User Stories follow the format:

 ```